cch71/T27FundraisingWebApp/README.md

 There was also an expectation that it was easier for contributors to pickup javascript/typescript.
 This turned out to not be true either.
 To that end the 2nd version of this project was switched to the [Yew Rust Framework](https://yew.rs/).
 This increased performance for app compilation, performance in the client, true type validation, easier bug fixes and feature additions.
-The tradeoff is as the app gained functionality load time while not as of yet problematic did increase.
+The tradeoff is as the app gained functionality load time did increase.
+However not enough to be an issue.
 At some point when this does get to be problematic then splitting up the app into different WASM modules will solve this issue.

 ## Being served from AWS Amplify